EllaBrands/stanDev/Stan-Road-Map.md

 * instead of blocked adaptation, add rolling average that adapts smoothly
 * challenge will be getting step size adapted at the same time

-#### Timed and automatic warmup and sampling iterations
+#### Timed and sample size budgeted processing
+* set a time budget, and try to generate largest n_eff in that time
-* set target effective sample size and run only long enough to get there
+* set an n_eff budget, and run only long enough to get there
-* runs based on largest effective sample size for given time
-* ideally has smooth warmup
+* start with better estimated finish times

+#### Online progress monitor (GUI)
+* online monitoring of means, variances, R-hat with Welford's algorithm
+* report summaries in output

 #### Simulation-based calibration (SBC)
 * methodology for large-scale, precise calibration generalizing the